TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Introduction

 \section{Introduction}

 The field of open quantum many-body problems is a very active area of research in Physics~\cite{breuer_theory_2007}.
-In the last two decades, there has been huge experimental progress in the manipulation and in the control of quantum systems such as cold atoms, trapped ions, coupled light-matter systems or superconducting circuits to name a few.
-Quantum technologies and the development of devices that are able to perform some quantum information tasks has clearly been a major driving force in this domain.
-These systems are never perfectly isolated from their environment, and the presence of noise, dissipation and decoherence is often important.
-In some situations the presence of the environment can give rise to interesting new phenomena and new dynamical regime.
+In the last two decades, there has been huge experimental progress in the manipulation and in the control of quantum systems such as cold atoms~\cite{blochQuantumSimulationsUltracold2012}, Rydberg atoms~\cite{saffmanQuantumInformationRydberg2010,bernienProbingManybodyDynamics2017,browaeysManybodyPhysicsIndividually2020}, trapped ions~\cite{blattQuantumSimulationsTrapped2012,bruzewiczTrappedIonQuantumComputing2019,monroeProgrammableQuantumSimulations2021}, coupled light-matter systems or superconducting circuits and processors~\cite{devoret_superconducting_2013,ARUTE_QuantumSupremacyUsing_2019} to name a few.
+Quantum technologies and the development of devices that are able to perform quantum information tasks~\cite{preskillQuantumComputingNISQ2018} have clearly been a major driving force in this domain.
+These systems are never perfectly isolated from their environment, and the presence of noise, dissipation and decoherence is often important~\cite{breuer_theory_2007,MORVAN_PhaseTransitionsRandom_2024}.
+In some situations the presence of the environment can give rise to interesting new phenomena and new dynamical regimes.
 The environment can even be exploited to engineer useful quantum many-body states~\cite{fazio_many-body_2024}.
-Simulating a quantum many-body problem on a classical computer is a notoriously difficult task because the computational cost is in general exponential in the number of constituents and open quantum systems are generally no simpler~\cite{weimer_simulation_2021}.
+Simulating a quantum many-body problem on a classical computer is a notoriously difficult task because the computational cost is in general exponential in the number of constituents and open quantum systems are generally not simpler~\cite{weimer_simulation_2021}.
 Nevertheless, numerical algorithms where the many-body states are represented (and compressed) using tensor networks have established themselves as among the most powerful for this type of problems~\cite{orus_practical_2014,orus_tensor_2019}.
 Among these methods, those based on matrix-product states (MPS) have proven to be very successful in many situations, and for low-dimensional systems in particular~\cite{schollwock_density-matrix_2011,cirac_matrix_2021}.
-In the field of quantum computing, calculations based on MPS have raised the bar concerning the performance that quantum processors must exceed in order to offer some quantum advantage~\cite{zhou_what_2020,ayral_density-matrix_2023,begusic_fast_2024,stoudenmire_opening_2024,king_computational_2024}.
-In fact, an external environment tends to decrease the amount of entanglement among the degrees of freedom inside the system, and it often tends to decrease correlations.
+In the field of quantum computing, calculations based on MPS have raised the bar concerning the performance that quantum processors must exceed in order to offer a quantum advantage~\cite{zhou_what_2020,ayral_density-matrix_2023,begusic_fast_2024,stoudenmire_opening_2024,king_computational_2024}.
+In fact, an external environment tends to decrease the amount of entanglement among the degrees of freedom inside the system, and it often results in a decrease of correlations.
 This can be a favorable situation for tensor network representations which can exploit the reduced correlations to achieve a better compression of the state.